JunoLab/uber-juno/setup.md

 Atom will then set up Juno for you, installing the required Atom and Julia packages.
 Once the setup is done you're good to go!

 ## Notes

+This setup works by installing the collection of modules and plugins that together make up Juno.
+For more information see [here](https://github.com/JunoLab/atom-julia-client/issues/186#issuecomment-225140959).

 If you have any issues with this setup, please do report it here or at [Juno Discuss](http://discuss.junolab.org).
 We'll do our best to help you get going.